CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab6.md

 ## Task 4: Getting code from a comment

+Explore how GitHub Copilot can generate entire function implementations just from a comment describing the function's purpose.

 GitHub Copilot can understand significantly more context than most code assistants and can generate entire functions from something as simple as a comment.